-- The vehicle is taxed, has a valid MOT, is adequately insured and is in a roadworthy condition. - The vehicle is maintained and serviced on a regular basis as part of a scheduled maintenance programme and is subject to formal safety inspections. - The vehicle is operated under a Section 19 Permit and the permit disc is present and on display in the vehicle. - A pre-use vehicle check is carried out and recorded for school owned, hired or leased vehicles.
+- The driver meets the age, licencing and experience criteria for driving minibuses as laid down in the Trust Vehicle Policy. - The driver is fit to drive the vehicle. - The vehicle is taxed, has a valid MOT, is adequately insured and is in a roadworthy condition. - The vehicle is maintained and serviced on a regular basis as part of a scheduled maintenance programme and is subject to formal safety inspections. - The vehicle is operated under a Section 19 Permit and the permit disc is present and on display in the vehicle. - A pre-use vehicle check is carried out and recorded for school owned, hired or leased vehicles.
 Any defects should be rectified.
-If the defect is unable to be rectified it should not be used. - A record of the vehicle's usage is kept. - The vehicle is fitted with a suitably sized first aid kit and fire extinguisher. - A code of conduct indicating expectations in relation to behaviour is employed and adequate supervision of children is in place to prevent disruption to the driver. - The vehicle is fitted with the correct safety restraints and child seating for the age and height of the child (where required). - Safety restraints are worn whilst the vehicle is in motion.
+If the defect is unable to be rectified it should not be used. - A record of the vehicle's usage is kept. - The vehicle is fitted with a suitably sized first aid kit and fire extinguisher. - A code of conduct indicating expectations in relation to behaviour is employed and adequate supervision of children is in place to prevent disruption to the driver. - The vehicle is fitted with the correct safety restraints and child seating for the age and height of the child (where required).